How to Use Hydration in Zapier Platform CLI

 Example Setup (optional)

-We’ve got a very simple file server set up with Express at https://github.com/codebycaleb/express-files-example.
+We’ve got a very simple file server set up with Express in this Github repository.
 The whole thing fits in one (hopefully) easy-to-read file,

 index.js.
 Let’s take a quick look at what the API offers: